Election of Bolsonaro likely to test democracy in Brazil and beyond

 GAZETTE: Some have said that Bolsonaro is similar to strongman Rodrigo Duterte of the Philippines.
 What’s your take on that?

 MAINWARING: In terms of extrajudicial killings, rule of law, and human rights, Bolsonaro is much closer to Duterte than to Trump.
 A few years ago, Bolsonaro said that International Human Rights Day is a “day for losers.”
 Trump might think that, but I don’t think he has ever said something like that.
-But there are more similarities between Bolsonaro and Trump than between Bolsonaro and Duterte.
+But there are more similarities between Bolsonaro and Duterte than between Bolsonaro and Trump.

 GAZETTE: Can you talk about the context that made the election of Bolsonaro possible?
 His election was unthinkable a few months ago.